• Individual Investor

 Generally, bonds are considered less risky than stocks.
 This is because most bonds aim to pay interest and return the principal investment.
 Due to the complexity of bonds, and that bonds are typically purchased in large lots, most investors of bonds are institutional.

-When you choose to invest with Thrivent Mutual Funds, you’ll benefit from the expertise of our investment professionals and the convenience and choices we provide to make investing easier.
-So go ahead and explore the options.
+When you choose to invest in Thrivent mutual funds, you’ll benefit from the expertise of our investment professionals and the convenience and choices we provide to make investing easier.
+So go ahead and explore the options